TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkPolicy.md

 ## PARAMETERS

 ### -Body
-An instance of a configuration (policy) template.
+An instance of a policy template.
 To construct, see NOTES section for BODY properties and create a hash table.

 ```yaml